-Tenant Service Requests
+Tenant Service Request

 Click here to login to the Service Request System.

-Brookfield Properties' goal is to provide outstanding tenant service at all times.
+Brookfield Office Properties' goal is to always provide outstanding tenant service.
 This means:

 - 1. Courteous, timely, efficient, high-quality responses to tenant requests - 2.
-A follow-up review to confirm that the tenant is satisfied with the response - 3.
-When there is a charge for the tenant service, clear and accurate invoicing submit requests for routine maintenance using the online Service Request System.
+A follow-up review to confirm that the tenant is satisfied with the response. - 3.
+When there is a charge for the tenant service, clear and accurate invoicing.